penelopeysm/penelopeysm.github.io/src/content/posts/2024-08-19-mcmc1/index.md

 In Bayesian inference, it's a not-uncommon scenario to have a probability distribution that is analytically intractable.
 Say that $\mathcal{D}$ is some data (observations) that we want to model, and our model takes a single parameter $\theta$.
-Then Bayes' theorem tells us that:
+Then Bayes's theorem tells us that:

 ```math
 p(\theta | \mathcal{D}) = \frac{p(\mathcal{D} | \theta) p(\theta)}{p(\mathcal{D})}.